 Public health is the science and art of protecting and improving the health of communities through education, the promotion of healthy lifestyles, and research for disease and injury prevention.

-My specific long term interests are focused on environmental toxins known as endocrine disruptors.
-These hormones mimic the actions of estrogens and anti-androgens in the bodies of many animals, including humans.
+My specific long-term interests are focused on environmental toxins known as endocrine disruptors.
+These hormones, including atrazine which is in widespread use in Maryland agriculture, mimic the actions of estrogens and anti-androgens in the bodies of many animals, including humans.